thoughtworks/pacto/README.md

 See the [Usage](#usage) section for some basic examples on how you can use Pacto, and browse the [Relish documentation](https://www.relishapp.com/maxlinc/pacto) for more advanced options.

-Pacto's contract validation capabilities are primilary backed by [json-schema](http://json-schema.org/).
+Pacto's contract validation capabilities are primarily backed by [json-schema](http://json-schema.org/).
 This lets you the power of many assertions that will give detailed and precise error messages.
 See the specification for possible assertions.

 Pacto's stubbing ability ranges from very simple stubbing to:
 * Running a server to test from non-Ruby clients